-Be prepared for what may come of the Brexit process with our Q&A guide.
+Be prepared for what comes next after the UK leaves the EU, with our Q&A guide.
 Read more…

 It sometimes feels like all anyone has talked about over the past few years is Brexit.
 Whether you choose to follow all the latest developments or ignore them as much as you can, Brexit is not going away anytime soon and it has already had a big impact on things like the value of the pound.

 We wanted to know whether Brits are preparing for Britain’s withdrawal from the EU, and it turns out that 3 in 10 (29%) are planning to take special measures ahead of Brexit.
 You can find out what steps they’re taking below.

 It appears that some Brits may be fearing an apocalyptic scenario after we leave the EU, with stocking up on groceries the most common plan for Brits.
 1 in 10 (10%) say that they will do this ahead of Brexit.
 This equates to over 5 million of us (and a lot of canned goods!).